UppASD/aiida-uppasd/docs/source/index.rst

    _dev_guide/index
    _user_guide/index
    apidoc/modules

 If you use this plugin for your research, please cite the following work:

-.. highlights:: Qichen Xu, Anders Bergman, Anna Delin, Jonathan Chico.
-   Jornal Name XXX, YYYY (Year).
+.. highlights:: Qichen Xu, Anders Bergman, Jonathan Chico,Anna Delin Jornal Name XXX, YYYY (Year).

 If you use UppASD for your research, please cite the following work: